BogTheMudWing/Flight-Forge/docs/ARTWORK.md

 * `includedAccessories`: **Optional Object List** - A list of accessories.
 You can have as many or as few accessories as you like, and they can be whatever you want.
 I recommend including all accessories in the Pixel style to ensure the best compatibility.
   * `name`: **Required String** - The name of the accessory.
 This is displayed in the app.
 It doesn't have to match the image name.
   * `image`: **Required String** - The name of the image of the accessory without the file extension.
 It doesn't have to match the display name.

-## Testing

-> ⚠️ **Functionality described below does not exist yet.**
->
-> Style pack selection is not yet implemented in the app.
-In the future, this is how I would like it to work.

-To test your style pack, open Flight Forge, load a dragon, and open the style pack menu.
-Click the *Load from folder* and upload the folder.
-You will need to re-upload the folder to show new changes, and reloading the page will make Flight Forge forget the folder.

 ## Submission